SNCFdevelopers/wcs/README.md

 ### Bug, Feature request, etc...

-Don't hesitate to [fill in an issue](https://gitlab.com/SNCF/wcs/-/issues/new) and we'll discuss about it.
+Don't hesitate to [fill in an issue](https://gitlab.com/SNCF/wcs/-/issues/new) and we'll discuss it.
 If you want to contribute code, please fill in an issue first so we can handle it properly.

+Also, if you are an SNCF employee, you can join the `Web Components` group on Teams to discuss with us.
+We prefer to discuss in the open and easily searchable issues tracker on GitLab when possible, but we understand that some discussions are better suited for a chat or too sensitive to be public.

 ### Starting the project